respeecher/auto-odoo/README.md

 You may wish to fix minor versions as well for greater stability.

-Future versions of Auto Odoo may include changed major versions of Postgres and Odoo in `.env.template`, but since `.env` is gitignored, your major versions will never change unless you change `.env` yourself.
+Future versions of Auto Odoo may include changed major versions of Postgres and Odoo in `.env.template`, but since `.env` is gitignored, your major versions will never change unless you change `.env` yourself (or if you restore from a backup made from an Auto Odoo installation with a different .env).
 This is important because upgrading between major versions of Postgres and Odoo requires running special migration scripts.

 Odoo uses `/etc/odoo/odoo.conf` not only for configuration that is not changeable through the web interface but also for things that are so changeable including, crucially, the database management password.
 So this file must